isislovecruft/patternsinthevoid/content/etc/mutatus-nomen-iterum.md

 Title: Mutatus Nomen Iterum
 Date: 2011-10-08 03:35
-Author: isis agora lovecruft agora lovecruft
+Author: isis agora lovecruft
 Category: etc
-Tags: Ada Lovelace, Agorism, class war, cyborg rights, dancing, gender identity, H.P.
-Lovecraft, isis agora lovecruft Agora Lovecruft, Janelle Monae, queer, race relations
+Tags: cyborg rights

 Since I believe in changing my name whenever I feel like it, I'm doing so again.
-From here until I decide to do so yet again, my name is isis agora lovecruft Agora Lovecruft in order to pay homage to H.P.
+From here until I decide to do so yet again, my name is isis agora lovecruft in order to pay homage to H.P.
 Lovecraft, Ada Lovelace, Agorism, and the really deep-down OCD-ish satisfaction that I get from syllable repetition.
-Oh, and ["cruft" is jargon][] for "extraneous bullshit".
+Oh, and "cruft" is [h4x0r jargon][http://www.catb.org/jargon/html/C/cruft.html] for "extraneous bullshit".

 Also, because I'm not really writing about anything that matters, and I haven't gotten a chance to say this yet: Janelle Monae is my hero.
 I don't